 - Minimum 2.000 GPA in all courses approved for the certificate

-- 9 credits in the certificate, taken in residence
+- At least 9 credits in the certificate, taken in residence

 Certificate COMPLETION REQUIREMENT

 This undergraduate certificate must be completed concurrently with the student’s undergraduate degree.
 Students cannot delay degree completion to complete the certificate.

-- Gain knowledge of the ancient Roman, Greek, and Near Eastern civilizations.
+- Demonstrate knowledge of ancient Greek, Roman, and Near Eastern societies and cultures.

 How does the classical studies certificate fit into my educational goals?

 While there are a wide variety of reasons to visit your major advisor, there seem to be two recurring questions: